Pet Friendly Attractions

 Colorado Springs is going to the dogs — and everyone is totally thrilled.
 While the Pikes Peak region has always been a pet-friendly locale for locals and visitors alike, each year seems to bring new opportunities for you four-legged family members to join in on the fun.
 We’ve compiled a pretty thorough list of some of the coolest attractions to bring along a well-behaved pupper or two, but first, let’s talk about some of the more … unexpected pro-dog places.

 Believe it or not, there are plenty of places you can bring your dog when it’s time to head out for breakfast lunch or dinner.
 Most places in Colorado Springs offer patio seating for those with pets.
 If you’re looking for indoor dining, there’s an option for that, too.
-First, of course, is Colorado Springs own Pub Dog restaurant, which allows dogs indoors and outdoors, has a dog play area and has a full human menu of hot, tasty eats.
+First, of course, is Colorado Springs own Pub Dog restaurant, which allows dogs indoors and outdoors, has a dog play area and has a full human menu too.
+Cerberus Brewery and N3 are two of our personal favorites, where the humans can get some yummy eats, explore great beer menus, and the puppy patties are beyond reproach.
 Another option that many pet parents don’t know about is the horde of local breweries here in the Pikes Peak region.
 Because many of them only serve beer and offer food via local food trucks, your dogs can dine indoors.
 Of course, we always, always recommend you call ahead to find out each location’s individual rules.

 Every city has at least one dog park, but not every city has parks as awesome as those here in Colorado Springs.
 The fan favorite?
 Bear Creek Dog Park is a whopping 25 acres of pure pup fun, including creek access, hills, grass, and trees.
 It’s completely fenced in, so you can truly unleash your pet worry-free.
 Most pup owners who have visited declare Bear Creek Dog park to be one of the best in the country.
 Speaking of leash-free, most of the trails here in Colorado Springs ask that you keep your dog on a leash when hiking.
 However, Red Rock Canyon Open Space has two different dog trails that allow your pup unfettered exploration: Upper and Lower Dog Loops.
 Get your hike in and then hit these two trails to allow your pup to run fast and free!
 Conveniently enough, these two locations also happen to be near the same dog-friendly restaurants and breweries mentioned above.
 That means everyone can refuel post-romp.